-Canberra gay couple Tom Snow and Brooke Horne have been awarded for their philanthropic support during last year’s marriage equality campaign.
+Accidental activists Tom Snow and Brooke Horne recently received recognition for their philanthropic support during last year’s marriage equality campaign.

-On Thursday night, the couple won the the Award for Best Large Grant at the 2018 Australian Philanthropy Awards for their contribution of seed funding to what would become the Equality Campaign, the peak group lobbying for the “yes” campaign for marriage equality last year.
+On Thursday night, the couple won the Award for Best Large Grant at the 2018 Australian Philanthropy Awards.
+The award recognised their seed funding to what would become the Equality Campaign.

-The couple’s initial contribution led to close to $20 million being raised from cash and in-kind donations to professionally coordinate the “yes” campaign.
+The couple’s initial contribution led to close to $20 million raised from cash and in-kind donations.

-While there were some high-profile corporate donors, Snow said most of the more than 10,000 cash donations were from ordinary Australians “who wanted all citizens treated equally in the marriage debate.”
+Despite some high-profile corporate donors, most of the 10,000 cash donations came from ordinary Australians.

-Mr Horne said the award was a “huge honour that we share with every single person who donated money or time to achieve marriage equality.”
+Mr Horne described the award as a “huge honour that we share with every single person who donated money or time.”

-“The Equality Campaign was the result of significant philanthropic leadership that gave strength to the thousands of everyday Australians who were willing to stand up and push for fairness and equality,” he said.
+“The Equality Campaign was the result of significant philanthropic leadership that gave strength to the thousands of everyday Australians who were willing to stand up and push for fairness and equality.”

-The couple were married in New Zealand in April, 2015 and have three children – seven-year-old twins and a three-year-old.
-They said they were “accidental activisits” who fell into the marriage equality campaign.
+The couple married in New Zealand in April, 2015.
+They have three children – seven-year-old twins and a three-year-old.
+They said they were “accidental activists” who fell into the marriage equality campaign.

 “It started in August 2015 when [Liberal MP] Warren Entsch was introducing a [marriage equality] bill into the Liberal Party room,” Snow told the Canberra Times.